top of page

 Peter Newman is a Chartered Financial Advisor (CFA) and president of Peak Wealth Planning.
 He works with individuals nationwide that have accumulated wealth through company stock, ESOP shares, real estate, or running a business.
 Peter applies his unique background to help clients achieve their specific goals and enjoy peace of mind.

-Peak Wealth Planning provides concierge services to meet your wealth management needs.
-Services include: financial planning, investment management, ESOP diversification, retirement income, insurance, and estate planning guidance.
-Peak Wealth Planning is a fee-based financial advisor based in Chicago, Illinois, and Colorado.
+Peak Wealth Planning offers personalized concierge services to meet your wealth management needs, including financial planning, investment management, ESOP diversification, retirement income, insurance, and estate planning.
+As a fee-based financial advisor based in Chicago, Peak Wealth Planning serves a select group of clients in Illinois and across other states.

 bottom of page